What can I learn from this page? | An update on moving to competency-based development planning |

 Culture Amp admins can tailor the development planning experience for their organization by adjusting competency groups and roles in Career Paths.

-The competencies within 'competency groups' will be visible to all employees during development plan creation.
+General competencies will be visible to all employees during development plan creation.
+They can be accessed from within Career Paths or through the edit competencies button in development plans.

 Configuring competencies linked to roles